Area Code 218

 Common questions about area code 218 and how phone numbering works.

-Start by looking up the area code on this site to understand its general geographic region.
-For the specific number, options include using your carrier's caller ID features or checking public directories.
+Start by looking up the area code on this site to understand its geographic context — area code 218 is associated with Duluth in MN.
+For caller-specific details, use your carrier's caller ID features or check public directories.
 If you suspect fraud, you can report it to the FTC.
 To file a complaint about robocalls or spoofed numbers, visit the FCC Consumer Complaint Center.
-You can also register your number with the National Do Not Call Registry to reduce unwanted calls.
-Keep in mind that caller ID can display any name the caller chooses to set.
+You can also register with the National Do Not Call Registry.